Nico59000/Selling-generator-python-toolkit-/README.md

 The experimental branch v0.6.0 is acquiring new contexts explorations .

-Some recent results in infinite/finite domain coverage :
+Some recent results in infinite/finite domains coverage :

 $H_4(L_{34})=\Lambda^2H_3(L_{34})\simeq\mathbb Z.$